-DVI is available in three primary variants: DVI-I (analogue and digital) and DVI-A (purely analogue), and DVI-D (digital), the latter of these being far more common on the market today.
+DVI is available in three primary variants: DVI-I (analog and digital) and DVI-A (purely analog), and DVI-D (digital), the latter of these being far more common on the market today.
 Confusingly, DVI and HDMI are available in either single-link or dual-link formats, which support different maximum screen resolutions (which we will come onto later).

-A significant difference between the two is that HDMI supports up to 32-channel audio, whereas DVI supports video only.
-Unfortunately, if you have a DVI cable, you will need to either switch to HDMI or use an additional audio cable to get any sound to or from the monitor.
+Finally, a significant difference between the two is that HDMI supports up to 32-channel audio, whereas DVI supports video only.
+This means that if you have a DVI cable, you will need to either switch to HDMI or use an additional audio cable to get any sound to or from the monitor.

-Naturally, the biggest question when shopping for cables is compatibility.
-Nobody likes buying a fancy monitor and learning their hardware doesn't have the right ports to connect it.
+Cables are rarely included with video hardware, and compatibility is an important consideration when shopping around.
+Nobody likes buying a fancy monitor and learning their hardware doesn't have the right ports to connect it!

 Ultimately, this comes down to what inputs your existing tech has, but it's worth noting that HDMI is by far the most common connection source.
-An HDMI cable is likely to fit most modern PCs, laptops, monitors, and gaming consoles -- although it's being phased out for laptops in favour of USB-C, while DVI is generally rarer.
+An HDMI cable is likely to fit most modern PCs, Windows-based laptops, monitors, and gaming consoles – although it's being phased out in favor of USB-C, especially on devices like Chromebooks and Macs.

-If your laptop has an HDMI input, but your monitor has a DVI, it's not the end of the world -- you can buy adaptors for converting HDMI to DVI and vice versa very cheaply from most electronics retailers.
+If your laptop has an HDMI input, but your monitor has a DVI, it's not the end of the world.
+Given they both use the same CEA-861 standard, adaptors can convert HDMI to DVI and vice versa without sacrificing quality.
+These are also very cheap to buy from most electronics retailers.

 Another difference is that HDMI supports HDCP copy protection as standard, whereas DVI doesn't.
 This is a system that prevents HD content such as BluRay videos from being played on unauthorised devices.